ocp-power-automation/ocp4-playbooks-extras/playbooks/roles/ocp-cost-management/README.md

 examples/ocp_cost_management_vars.yaml

 **main.yml**
-This is the main yaml file which is used to install,verify and validate cost managemenent operator.
+This is the main yaml file which is used to install,verify and validate cost management operator.

 **cmo-setup.yml**
 This file is responsible for install iqe cost management plugin and dependencies on your machine,